-Since hydroponic / aeroponic is not using any soil, we do not plant seed in soil.
-The Tower Garden came with rock wool starter cubes and Vermiculite to cover the seeds to keep them moist.
-Rockwool is maybe the most popular hydroponic growing medium and for good reasons, it simply works.
-But you can also use Oasis Rootcube, Rooter Plugs or any other hydroponic growing medium of your choice.
+Rock wool starter cubes come in different sizes.
+We grow everything in 1.5×1.5 inch Rock wool.
+The Rockwool plugs are made from molten rock spun into cotton candy-like fibers.
+Rock wool is maybe the most popular hydroponic growing medium and for good reason, it simply works.
+But you can also use Oasis Rootcube, Rooter Plugs, or any other hydroponic growing medium of your choice.

 Rock wool needs to be soaked in water for a few minutes up to a few hours until wet throughout.
-Especially if your water is very acidic, you can soak the wool in a lower PH water – the water will neutralize the PH.
-Rock wool has a PH of its own that is a bit higher, you can use the PH down or simple a lemon to lower the PH in the water.
+Especially if your water is very acidic, you can soak the wool in lower PH water.
+Rock wool has a PH of its own that is a bit higher, you can use the PH down or simply add a dash of lemon juice to lower the PH in the water.
 You want the wool to be moist, not wet.
 So after soaking let the water drip off a bit.
-Now you are ready to plant.

 Planting from seeds

 The seeds for hydroponics are just the same as for any gardening.
 You might want to try new varieties depending on where the garden will be.

 Since many seeds are very small, a toothpick can help to plant them.
-Wet the pick in some water and the seed will stick to it.
+Wet the toothpick in some water and the seed will stick to it.
 Now you can plant the seeds precisely.
 There is no need to waste seeds.